ncbi/egapx/README.md

   ```
   python3 ui/egapx.py ./examples/input_D_farinae_small.yaml -e <executor> -w <workdir> -o <output>
   ```
   - This will create a `./egapx_config` directory containing the template config files.
-  - :warning: You'll need to edit these templates to suit your specific environment:
-    - For AWS Batch execution, set up AWS Batch Service following the process [here](https://www.nextflow.io/docs/latest/aws.html).
-Then edit the value for `process.queue` in `./egapx_config/aws.config` file.
-    - Some executors, e.g. `-e docker` and `-e singularity` default to running on a single node
-    - For execution on the local machine you don't need to adjust anything.

     - use `-e aws` for AWS batch using Docker image
     - use `-e docker` for using Docker image
     - use `-e singularity` for using the Singularity image